mkchoi212/bitbuf/README.md

 bitbuf is a fast C API designed to help make the creation and analysis of binary data as simple and natural as possible.

 bitbuf structures can be constructed from integers, strings, or files.
-They can also be sliced, appended, reversed, inserted and so on with simple functions.
+They can be sliced, appended, reversed, inserted and so on with simple functions.
-They can also be searched, replaced, read from, and navigated with ease.
+In addition, they can be searched, replaced, read from, and navigated with ease. bitbuf also supports arithematic operations - xor, or, addition and more - which means, you can use it to work with BigNums.

 Think of it as C++'s `bitset` on crack, with the size of your entire memory as the only limitation of its size.